All about Carers Payment for aged care

 For advice and assistance at any stage of your aged care journey, Aged Care Decisions can help.

-Am I eligible for the Carers Payment?
+Am I eligible for the Carer Payment?

 The government uses medical reports to verify care needs.
-To be eligible for the Carers Payment, the person receiving care must:

 • Need constant care in the home.